Terminal-2 icon

 How it works

-Regardless of whether donation is prompted automatically after every payment or through your payment request, the donation flow is as follows:
+Regardless of whether a donation is prompted automatically after every payment or through your payment request, you can choose between a one step or a two step card interaction.
+Two step flow is the default interaction for donations.
+The payment methods that support the two flows differ.

 1. You initiate a payment for the goods your shopper is purchasing.